Table of Contents Show

 Before you begin working on your homework, you need to establish a time and a place for when and where you will be doing your work.
 Simply sitting down in the area you have designated for homework will allow you to get into the mindset of doing the homework above.
 As you make this a routine, it will allow your brain to get used to this, and whenever you sit down here, you will feel motivated to finish your work in that time.

 When choosing a time, stick to a time when you know you are most often free and not burdened with engagements.
 Setting aside the same amount of time every weekday is preferable, no matter how much work you think you will get extra on the weekends.
-Do not set aside more than three hours at a time – focusing for such long periods is near impossible, even with the right amount of motivation.
+Do not set aside more than three hours at a time – focusing on such long periods is near impossible, even with the right amount of motivation.

 While deciding your study time limits, you know what works best for you.
 If you genuinely prefer long stretches of uninterrupted work with longer breaks – say, 2 hours of work followed by a few hours break – then go for it!
 However, I prefer a shorter period, with small intervals interspersed throughout.
 Some students choose to utilize the Pomodoro technique – while it may not work for everyone, it is worth trying.

 As for the place – choose someplace that you already associate with studying.
-This should be pretty easy, as you can choose a place like a school library, or your desk at home.
+This should be pretty easy, as you can choose a place like a school library or your desk at home.
 Sitting in places like this will help you stay motivated and give you the focus required to finish your task.

 While I am guilty of studying on a bed or anywhere comfortable, this is not recommended.
 It harms your sleep, too – your brain will stop relating your bed as a place of rest.
 If you want to accomplish a set task, then be sure to sit in a place where you will succeed in doing so.